JuliaCloud/LambdaMaker.jl/README.md

 Passing inputs is usually done in the JSON format.
 You will need to add a package to parse this information, such as [JSON3.jl](https://github.com/quinnj/JSON3.jl).

-After generating the boilercode, adding in your JSON parsing functionality you will need to modify the `src/project_name.jl`.
+After generating the boilerplate code and adding in your JSON parsing functionality you will need to modify the `src/project_name.jl`.
-Modify the `handle_event()` function as,.
+Modify the `handle_event()` function as,

 ```julia
 module MyPackage